Chartered Manager (Level 6) and NHS Leadership Academy Mary Seacole Award

 Additional Training Hub Support

-• Have access to all resources provided by the L&SCPC Training Hub such as Digital training, Health and Wellbeing support and events.
+• All resources provided by the L&SC PC Training Hub such as Digital training, Health and Wellbeing support and events.

-• Non-clinical Training and Resources: this webpage lists training and resources for non-clinical roles, which may compliment the apprenticeship (always check suitability with your apprenticeship training provider)
+webpage lists training and resources for non-clinical roles, which may compliment the apprenticeship (always check suitability with your apprenticeship education provider).

 Pathway

 Career progression does not have to be linear.
-Entry criteria may differ per provider and varied routes may be available depending on the individuals prior learning and experience.
+Entry criteria may differ per provider and even more varied routes may be available depending on the individuals prior learning and experience.

 Programme Resources

 If you would like to know anything further about the programme itself, please contact: Liam Kelleher, Arden University’s Corporate Business Development Manager on [email protected] or +44 (0)7526 196549.

 How to Apply

-If you would like to discuss or apply for an apprenticeship either for yourself, a member of staff or a vacancy for a new recruit, please complete the appropriate Training Hub Expression of Interest Form from the following options.
-This allows the apprenticeship team to complete basic pre-checks and to ensure the advice and guidance provided to you is tailored to your service.
-When relevant, application instructions (including tuition fee and funding instructions) will be sent.
+If you would like to apply for an apprenticeship (either for yourself, a member of staff or a vacancy position), please complete the appropriate Expression of Interest Form from the following options.
+This will allow the relevant apprenticeships team to; complete basic pre-checks, provide you with personalised advice/guidance and start the programme application process.
+You can find out more about the stages of applying for an apprenticeship within our Apprenticeships Process - Employer Guide.

-Primary Care Online Expression of Interest Form.
+Primary Care Training Hub Online Expression of Interest Form.
 If you would like to discuss anything first, please email [email protected] or call Olivia on 07735161775

 Social Care Online Expression of Interest Form.
 If you would like to discuss anything first, please email [email protected] or call Dawn on 07796 060023